 It looks like no one can agree on what is the best way to deliver video over the web.
 Why is this important?
-Because with ubiquitous fast connections and processors, video is the preferred medium online for entertainment and in many cases, information.
-If a picture is worth a thousand words, and a sound is worth a thousand pictures, then video is … well, you get the idea.
-If this weren’t so, TV and movies would not be at the center of the entertainment universe.
-And because these media can be delivered digitally, the Internet is the natural means of bringing them to consumers (which equates to big business).
+Because with ubiquitous fast connections and processors now available to most people, video is the preferred medium online for entertainment, and in many cases, information.
+If a picture is worth a thousand words, and a sound is worth a thousand pictures, then video is, well, you get the idea.
+If this weren’t so, TV and movies would not be at the center of the entertainment world.
+And because the Internet can deliver these media digitally, it is naturally the best way for consumers to access them.
+And that equates to big business.

-So what do those who have the power to establish the standards that will enable everyone to benefit from video online do?
-Fight with each other, of course, since it’s much more important to own the whole pie than to create a level field for all to compete on.
-So the battle continues.
+So what do the people who have the power to establish the standards that allow everyone to benefit from video online do?
+They fight with each other, of course, since it’s much more important to own the whole pie than to create a level field for all to compete on.
+And the battle goes on.

-We can only hope that this all resolves quickly, as the format war between Blu-Ray Disc and HD-DVD did in recent years.
+We can only hope this mess resolves quickly, the way the format war between Blu-Ray Disc and HD-DVD did in recent years.
 But according to this article from Webmonkey, that doesn’t appear to be likely.
-So in the meantime, keep that Flash plug-in handy (but not if you own anything made by Apple …)
+So in the meantime, keep that Flash plug-in handy — although it won’t help if you own a mobile product made by Apple.

 Full article: http://bit.ly/cgxcSu